BlakkBerry/BlakkBerry/README.md

-### Hi there, I'm Maxym 👋
+### Hi there, I'm Maksym 👋

 ## I'm a fullstack developer

 - 🌱 I'm currently learning about my profession in-depth
 - 👯 I’m looking to collaborate with others
-- 🥅 2024 Goals: Contribute more to interesting projects
+- 🥅 2025 Goals: Contribute more to interesting projects
 - ⚡ Fun fact: I love to play guitar

 ### Connect with me: